-Rick Barot is an award-winning Tacoma poet.
+THIS EVENT HAS BEEN RESCHEDULED.
+Rick Barot is the award-winning author of Chord, Want, and The Darker Fall.
 His latest book of poems, The Galleons (2020), is in part about the centuries-long colonial structure that sustained Spanish control over Latin and South America, the Caribbean, and the Philippines.

 Rick Barot was born in the Philippines and emigrated to the San Francisco Bay area when he was ten years old.
 He partially attributes his love of the written word to his youth spent enjoying the public library system and independent book stores in Oakland.
 Barot earned a BA from Wesleyan University and an MFA from the Iowa Writer’s Workshop.
 He was both a Stegner Fellow in Poetry and a Jones Lecturer of Poetry at Stanford University.